Where We Started

 The Station Today

-MARS is nestled between the cities of Marshfield and Stratford on Drake Avenue, one mile west of State Highway 97.
-The MARS animal research facility is home to about 500 dairy heifers housed in pens of 8 animals for optimal research capability.
-The dairy cow barn contains a unique configuration which permits the application of 4×4 Latin square designed experiments of up to 128 dairy cows.
-On the agronomy side, there are many crop research trials taking place in various fields around the station.
+MARS is situated between Marshfield and Stratford, Wisconsin.
+The MARS animal research facility is home to over 500 dairy heifers owned by the UW Department of Animal and Dairy Sciences.
+Heifers are housed in pens of 8 animals for optimal research capability.
+Around 125 cows are milked twice a day.
+One-hundred acres support the crop research program for university and USDA scientists.
 Much of the station acreage has been converted to no-till and cover crop practices.
 Extensive Managed Grazing is an ongoing study from May through November every year with a variety of heifer age groups out on pasture.
-Research information is collected on the environmental impact as well as nutritional and wellbeing of heifers on pasture.